Skip to main content

 Wegovy and phentermine can both affect your appetite, leading to weight loss from eating fewer calories.
 But they do this in different ways.

-Wegovy is a glucagon-like peptide-1 (GLP-1) agonist.
-GLP-1 agonists mimic an incretin hormone called GLP-1 that your body makes naturally.
+Wegovy is a glucagon-like peptide-1 (GLP-1) receptor agonist.
+GLP-1 receptor agonists mimic an incretin hormone called GLP-1 that your body makes naturally.
 This hormone plays a role in appetite and digestion regulation, causing you to feel more full and eat fewer calories — and eventually lose weight.

 Wegovy does this by slowing down how quickly food leaves your stomach (gastric emptying).
 This can help you feel fuller faster and stay full for longer.
 Wegovy is also thought to help you feel less hungry and have less cravings.